zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

     1. Copy the `.config` file to your `[Liferay Home]/osgi/configs` folder.

-The [Document Repository Configuration](/docs/7-2/deploy/-/knowledge_base/d/document-repository-configuration)provides more document store configuration details.
+The [Document Repository Configuration](/docs/7-2/deploy/-/knowledge_base/d/document-repository-configuration) provides more document store configuration details.

 ## Configure Kerberos in place of NTLM